Check the latest guidance on how you’ll learn and be assessed while the Coronavirus situation is ongoing.

 - how you’ll be taught

 - rules of the classroom

 - monitoring your attendance

 - learning online

 - using the Library

-During the autumn term, you can expect a minimum of 11 hours of live interactive learning, either in the classroom or online, per module, across the semester for a typical 11-week module.
+You can expect a mix of live interactive learning, either in the classroom or online, per module, across the semester.

 This means you will continue to be able to fully engage with your tutors and fellow students.